 They need very little to no water, most of which is acquired from plants they eat.
 Black-tailed prairie dogs don’t hibernate (only in extremely cold temperatures), unlike most other species of prairie dog.

 Black-tailed prairie dogs are found in short-grass prairie habitats of western North America.
 They form complex, widespread underground burrow systems, avoiding areas of heavy brush or tall grass due to reduced visibility.

 Many animals feed on prairie dogs, and both predator and prey animals will use old prairie dog tunnels for their own homes.
 Black-footed ferrets, for example, can’t dig tunnels for themselves, and they use prairie dog burrows instead for shelter; prairie dogs are also their primary food source.

 Prairie dogs used to number in the hundreds of millions, but they were wiped out in droves by loss of habitat, poisons and plague.
 They’re now making a powerful comeback, but they’re skill at risk from loss of habitat.

 - Black-tailed prairie dogs are one of two species described in journals from the Lewis and Clark expedition.

 - It's believed they got their name from settlers traveling across the plains who thought the prairie dog's "bark" was similar to the domesticated dog's.

-The black-tailed prairie dogs are currently not on exhibit as preparations are underway for the new and exciting Nature's Neighborhoods - the George Robert White Fund Children's Zoo.
+The black-tailed prairie dogs are currently not on exhibit as preparations are underway for Nature's Neighborhoods - the new George Robert White Fund Children's Zoo.
+Learn More